lucasblasi/zuuka-framework/README.md

 The library offers a BDD testing style and fully exploits javascript promises - the resulting tests are simple, clear and expressive. zuuka is built on node.js, mocha, chai and request.

-This readme offers an introduction to the library.
-For more information, visit zuuka's documentation and tests which demonstrate all of zuuka's capabilities.
-In addition, example tests of publicly accessible APIs are available in the

 ## Features
  * HTTP specific assertions.
 Allows testing of: